Spacecraft propulsion: Chemical propulsion

 SpaceX's Kestrel engine is tested.

 A large fraction of rocket engines in use today are chemical rockets; that is, they obtain the energy needed to generate thrust by chemical reactions to create a hot gas that is expanded to produce thrust.
 Many different propellant combinations are used to obtain these chemical reactions, including, for example, hydrazine, liquid oxygen, liquid hydrogen, nitrous oxide, and hydrogen peroxide.
 They can be used as a monopropellant or in bi-propellant configurations.

 Rocket engines provide essentially the highest specific powers and high specific thrusts of any engine used for spacecraft propulsion.
 Most rocket engines are internal combustion heat engines (although non-combusting forms exist).
 Rocket engines generally produce a high-temperature reaction mass, as a hot gas, which is achieved by combusting a solid, liquid or gaseous fuel with an oxidiser within a combustion chamber.
 The extremely hot gas is then allowed to escape through a high-expansion ratio bell-shaped nozzle, a feature that gives a rocket engine its characteristic shape.
 The effect of the nozzle is to accelerate the mass, converting most of the thermal energy into kinetic energy, where exhaust speeds reaching as high as 10 times the speed of sound at sea level are common.

 Green chemical propulsion

-The dominant form of chemical propulsion for satellites has historically been hydrazine, however, this fuel is highly toxic and at risk of being banned across Europe.
+The dominant form of chemical propulsion for satellites has historically been hydrazine, but this fuel is highly toxic and at risk of being banned across Europe.
 Non-toxic 'green' alternatives are now being developed to replace hydrazine.
 Nitrous oxide-based alternatives are garnering traction and government support, with development being led by commercial companies Dawn Aerospace, Impulse Space, and Launcher.
 The first nitrous oxide-based system flown in space was by D-Orbit onboard their ION Satellite Carrier (space tug) in 2021, using six Dawn Aerospace B20 thrusters, launched upon a SpaceX Falcon 9 rocket.